helsinki-sda-group/conciliator/README.md

 * Repository: `helsinki-sda-group/conciliator`,
 * Email: `sara.pyykola@helsinki.fi`,
 * Title: `Conciliator steering`,
-* Description: `A visualisation demo for the NeurIPS 2023 paper "Conciliator steering: Imposing user preference with in multi-objective reinforcement learning problems' trade-offs with expected scalarised returns"`
+* Description: `The code implementation for the TCML paper "Conciliator steering: Imposing user preference in MORL.
+The code enables the user to interactively impose a priority order over rewards in a DeepSeaTreasure MORL problem presented by Cassimon et al., producing policies resulting in the user's preferred outcome."`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>